-In the newer app architecture, a local database plays a central role.
+In the newer app architecture for iOS and Android apps, a local database plays a central role.
 After this up-gradation, the entire Trello app was able to run offline and it was very useful for many of its users.
 Trello went leaps beyond to make sure whether the app architecture can work smoothly both offline and online.

 Application architecture without offline considerations

 In this, you can see about the retrofit because a lot of developers use it as their data model.
-In architecture, the view model relies on the network or the server to work.
-If there is no network then nothing can happen in the mobile and for the end-user, it might seem like the app is stuck in between.
+In architecture for iOS and Android apps, the view model relies on the network or the server to work.
+If there is no network then nothing can happen on the mobile and for the end-user, it might seem like the app is stuck in between.